 A common workplace complaint is the state of the modern meeting, and meeting room.
-Just 47 per cent of the businesses surveyed offer the right meeting rooms for employees when they’re needed.
+Just 47 per cent of the businesses surveyed offer the right meeting rooms for employees.
 Clearly, this is an area that can cause a lot of stress and friction for employees, and perhaps correcting it could lead to a more harmonious workplace (and more employee retention).
-It’s important to offer:

 It’s also advisable to cut down on unnecessary meetings – 16 per cent of business leaders surveyed stated that their organisations had too many meetings, and this could be off-putting and stressful for employees.